nicbarajas/sva-ixd-thesis/_posts/2015-11-15-first-prototype-learnings-results.md

 ---
-title:"What I Learned From My First Prototype" summary:"Some good, some bad, but generally, it’s worth doing your homework and taking recruiting seriously"
+title: "What I Learned From My First Prototype"
+summary: "Some good, some bad, but generally, it’s worth doing your homework and taking recruiting seriously"
 ---

 Despite my [sudden trouble][stolen], the show must go on, and so I did and used what I could to re-establish a path forward.
 That post was drafted on my girlfriend’s computer—after hours of trying to configure it for GitHub—and I got to an idea I was excited, if not a little hesitant about.